 My name is Lydia Armstrong.

-I write poetry and fiction, and have been published in Voicemail Poems, The Best Small Fictions 2017, Neon, The Axe Factory, pamplemousse, apt, and others.
+I write poetry and prose, and have been published in Voicemail Poems, The Best Small Fictions 2017, Neon, The Axe Factory, pamplemousse, apt, and others.
 In 2016, I helped to operate Slam Richmond, a local spoken word venue, and have facilitated writing workshops at open mics, in high schools, and for private groups.
 I’m still active in Richmond’s spoken word community, and am currently working on a novel.

 Thicket of Trash is named for the state of my hair after a shoot.